 According to Philips, ‘delicious, full, homemade meals are just a few easy steps away’ with this black plastic air fryer which is from the higher end of the Philips range.

 It has a lot to offer with 16 cooking functions, from baking and grilling to defrosting and reheating, and the touchscreen has 12 presets.
-It A non-stick coating in the cooking chamber and dishwasher-safe removable parts, means you'll spend less time cleaning and more time enjoying your favourite meals.
+The non-stick coating in the cooking chamber and dishwasher-safe removable parts, means you'll spend less time cleaning and more time enjoying your favourite meals.

 Our full Philips 3000 Series NA342/09 review weighs the pros and cons of this tempting model.